 - Built form outside the village piazza is grouped into precincts, created by key lake setbacks (approximately 40m), external public road setbacks, internal streetscape setbacks (15m and 8m), and pedestrian access principles.
-(The setbacks are shown in Figure 6) - Generally, the height and form breaks down from Trinity Point Drive edge towards the lake (east) and towards the higher parts of the site (south). - Principle 3 outlines the revised heights for this part of the site. - Generally 2 storey detached yet compact integrated form is proposed providing a domestic scale and character (such as pitched roofs, individual garages, front entries, yards).
+(The setbacks are shown in Figure 21) - Generally, the height and form breaks down from Trinity Point Drive edge towards the lake (east) and towards the higher parts of the site (south). - Principle 3 outlines the revised heights for this part of the site. - Generally 2 storey detached yet compact integrated form is proposed providing a domestic scale and character (such as pitched roofs, individual garages, front entries, yards).
 This interacts with the pedestrian scale of internal streetscapes and the lake foreshore.
-An integration of design, theme and character across these areas is critical to the success of the project and a process to facilitate that integration is to be documented. - Generally 2 and 3 storey is proposed along the western edge of the site, as described in Principle 3.
-The form is attached buildings, accessed in groups via a rear lane. - Built form facing Trinity Point Drive, internal streetscapes and the main north-south foreshore path provides address and surveillance to these. - Buildings should be articulated to break down bulk and scale where appropriate.
+An integration of design, theme and character across these areas is critical to the success of the project and a process to facilitate that integration is to be documented. - Generally 2 and 3 storey is proposed along the western edge of the site, as described in Principle The form is attached buildings, accessed in groups via a rear lane. - Built form facing Trinity Point Drive, internal streetscapes and the main north-south foreshore path provides address and surveillance to these. - Buildings should be articulated to break down bulk and scale where appropriate. - All buildings facing the foreshore shall have their facades articulated in order to break down bulk and scale.
+Devices such as awnings, eaves and verandas shall be used to cast shadows over facades to reduce visual impacts.